blockprotocol/blockprotocol/.github/assets/README.md

-# Continuous Integration and Continuous Delivery
+# Assets

-This directory houses files related to our CI/CD and GitHub itself, as well as certain image assets used within the repository's READMEs.
+This directory houses certain image assets used within the repository's READMEs.